pranav-patil/spring-kubernetes-microservices/storage-service/README.md

 ### Running Storage Service on Kubernetes

-Storage service requires minio-service to store and fetch docments from Minio Server.
-Once minio-service is running, launch storage-service using below command.
+Storage service requires [minio-service](/../minio-service/README.md) to store and fetch documents from Minio Server.

+Create a docker image for storage-service, tagging it with name storage-service, and push the image to [docker registry](/../readme/Docker_Registry.md).
+Login into docker registry using username `admin` and password `docker123`.

+    $ sudo docker build --tag=storage-service storage-service
+    $ sudo docker tag storage-service docker.registry.com:5000/storage-service:latest
+    $ sudo docker login docker.registry.com:5000
+    $ sudo docker push docker.registry.com:5000/storage-service

+If minio-service is running then deploy and create the storage-service using below command.

     $ kubectl apply -f storage-service.yaml